 Don’ be distracted by the hubbub surrounding the impressive buildings Beijing is constructing for the Olympics.
 It’s the people of the Chinese capital who need your attention.

 We vacation to remove ourselves from our everyday experience—but what satisfies the itch more: huddling in a Cold War housing block or lounging poolside at Sandals?
-From 2008, a look at the line between far away and too far away.
+A look at the line between far away and too far away.

 While America’s urban poverty is a visible and often-addressed problem, the nation’s rural poor live a life apart.
 Examining one architecture program’s work to connect them with what they really need.